ramyalakkireddy/react_dashboard/README.md

 ## REACT_REDUX_EXPRESS_APP

-This repository has the code to a dashboard which displays basic statistics using
+This repository has the code to a dashboard which student and course details using
 React, Redux-Saga, Material-UI Frontend and Node/Express Backend.

 ## How to run the API